csetiawan88/travel-gem-explorer/README.md

    - After submitting a comment, it is displayed along with other comments.
    - Comments are displayed in chronological order, with the newest comments at the top.

-4. **Personalized Profile:**
-   As a user, I want to have a personalized profile.

-   - I can sign up for an account with my email and password.
-   - I can log in using my registered email and password.
-   - After logging in, I can view my profile information.

-5. **Tracking Comments:**
-   As a user, I want to keep track of the destinations I've commented on.

-   - On my profile page, I can see a list of destinations for which I've left comments.
-   - Each destination in the list is linked to its details page.

 ## Acceptance Criteria

 1. **Homepage and Destination List:**
    - A list of destinations is displayed on the homepage.
-   - Each destination card includes an image, title, and brief description.
+   - Each destination card includes an image, title, and location.
    - Clicking on a card navigates to the destination's details page.
+   - An 'About Us' section at the bottom of the page gives a brief description of the concept.

 2. **Destination Details Page:**
-   - Detailed information about the destination is displayed, including description, location, opening hours, contact information, attractions, and recommended activities.
+   - Detailed information about the destination is displayed.
    - A comment section allows users to leave comments.
    - Comments are displayed in chronological order, with the newest comments at the top.
+   - A sidebar shows a list of other latest locations (max 3) which direct the user to their respective pages.

 3. **Commenting:**
-   - Users can write and submit comments on destination details pages.
+   - Logged in users can write and submit comments on destination details pages.
-   - Submitted comments are displayed with the username, timestamp, and content.
+   - Submitted comments are displayed with the username and content.
-   - Users can only delete their own comments.

 4. **User Authentication:**
    - Users can register an account with a valid email and password.
    - Users can log in using their registered email and password.
    - Users can log out of their account.

-5. **User Profile:**
+5. **Adding New Destinations:**
-   - Users can view their profile page after logging in.
+   - Logged in users can add their own destinations.
-   - The profile page displays the user's email and a list of destinations they've commented on.
-   - Destinations in the list are linked to their respective details pages.
+   - A form with the input fields 'name', 'image', 'location', and 'description' prompts the user for the required information.
+   - New destinations are loaded on to the homepage and the destination page sidebar.

 ## Technology Stack

 - Backend: Node.js, Express.js